yugabyte/yugabyte-db/docs/content/latest/architecture/concepts/universe.md

 ### Introduction

-A YugaByte cluster, also referred to as a universe, is a group of nodes (VMs, physical machines or containers) that collectively function as a highly available and resilient database.
+A YugaByte universe, is a group of nodes (VMs, physical machines or containers) that collectively function as a highly available and resilient database.

-A YugaByte universe can be deployed in a variety of configurations depending on business requirements, and latency considerations.
+The universe can be deployed in a variety of configurations depending on business requirements, and latency considerations.
 Some examples:

 - Single availability zone (AZ/rack/failure domain)
 - Multiple AZs in a region
 - Multiple regions (with synchronous and asynchronous replication choices)

 A YugaByte *universe* can consist of one or more keyspaces (a.k.a databases in other databases such as MySQL or Postgres).
 A keyspace is essentially a namespace and can contain one or more tables.
 YugaByte automatically shards, replicates and load-balances these tables across the nodes in the universe, while respecting user-intent such as cross-AZ or region placement requirements, desired replication factor, and so on.
-YugaByte automatically handles failures (e.g., node, AZ or region failures), and re-distributes and re-replicates data back to desired levels across the remaining available nodes while still respecting any data placement requirements.
+YugaByte automatically handles failures (e.g., node, process, AZ or region failures), and re-distributes and re-replicates data back to desired levels across the remaining available nodes while still respecting any data placement requirements.

-### Components
+### Processes

 A YugaByte universe comprises of two sets of processes, YB-Master and YB-TServer.
 These serve different purposes.